Museumitall/LilysMuseum/README.md

 Step 4.
 Decorate the area!
 Make it look ike an art gallery, a palace inside, anywhere you want your gallery to be!
 Last step.
 Invite your friends!
 Or it won't be a gallery anymore!
 <strong>            Also selling artwork online!
 Don't miss the latest updates!</strong>
+Oh, and label the sections you have of art like, Living Things and give it examples like People, Animals, etc.